 For the GRE General test, all countries except the USA, Nigeria, Turkey, and China have to pay $205 which is Rs.
 15,000.
 The price for the GRE Subject test is $150 which equals Rs 11,000.

 You can send your scores to 4 Universities or fellowship sponsors on the test day free of cost.
 But if you wish to send your scores after the test day or to some other institutions, then you will have to shed $27 per recipient.

 Further, ETS offers a “score select option”.
 This allows you to decide which score you want to forward to the universities.
-It can either be your current score, previous score or all the test scores.
+It can either be your current score, previous score, or all the test scores.

-Conflict between generations may be a problem that has persisted for centuries, but the nature and intensity of the conflict obviously _____ in response to changes in social and economic conditions
+The conflict between generations may be a problem that has persisted for centuries, but the nature and intensity of the conflict obviously _____ in response to changes in social and economic conditions

 If the integer m is a multiple of both 10 and 12, then all of the following must be factors of m EXCEPT

 There are 3 children of a lady.
 In how many ways is it possible to dress them for a party if the first child likes 3 dresses, second likes 4 and the third likes 5 but the third child has outgrown one of them?
 Each child has a different set of clothes.